 FOR HEALTHY TRAVELS

 Bring The Basics

 When travelling anywhere, near or far, we always make sure to have the basic meds that we may need, saving us a trip to the pharmacy.
-In our bathroom bag we carry pain reliever (Children’s Tylenol), muscle relaxant rub (Tiger Ball), Bandaids (the girls love these princess ones), and triple antibiotic ointment.
+In our bathroom bag, we carry pain reliever (Children’s Tylenol), muscle relaxant rub (Tiger Balm), Bandaids (the girls love these princess ones), and triple antibiotic ointment.